Network Flow Log Audit with Cilium + CLS

 event_type | Event type | [{"type": 1}] |

-Multiple fields within the same filter object have an AND relationship, while multiple filter objects in the same array have an OR relationship.
+Multiple fields within the same filter object are in an AND relationship, while multiple filter objects in the same array are in an OR relationship.

 fieldMask (Field Trimming)

-If you don't need to export all fields, use fieldMask to keep only the fields you need, reducing log size:
+If you do not need to export all fields, use fieldMask to keep only the required fields, reducing log volume:

 --namespace kube-system \